lucianothesilva/hyperv-to-proxmox/README.md

 Exit diskpart and run `drvload D:\vioscsi\2k12r2\amd64\vioscsi.inf` (change the OS to yours)

-When I now do a “list volume” I am able to see that the letter “C” has been assigned to the operating system installation, if not run:
+When I now open **diskpart** again and run `list volume` I am able to see that the letter “C” has been assigned to the operating system installation, if not run:

 `select volume 1` (or the one of your drive)